CTristan/lobotomy-corporation-mods/README.md

 You should be able to open the solution in VSCode or VSCodium and build with xbuild.
-That said, I wouldn't recommend it as I haven’t found a way to be able to debug Unity .NET Framework DLLs in Linux like
+That said, I wouldn't recommend it as I haven’t found a way to be able to debug Unity .NET Framework DLLs on Linux like
-I can in Windows with dnSpy, especially since the game has to run in Proton.
+I can on Windows with dnSpy, especially since the game has to run in Proton.
-If you’re able to get debugging working in Linux I would love to hear about it!
+If you’re able to get debugging working on Linux, I would love to hear about it!

 ## Debug Logging

-In the release versions errors are logged to a text file, but if you deploy as debug DLLs they will also appear in-game in both the system log and as an Angela notification:
+In the release versions errors are logged to a text file, but if you deploy as debug DLLs, they will also appear in-game in both the system log and as an Angela notification:

 ![Debug Logging example](https://raw.githubusercontent.com/ctristan/lobotomy-corporation-mods/assets/debug-logging.png)